Discover the Cirque du Fer-à-Cheval: waterfalls and hikes

 1.1 A unique geological site

-The Cirque du Fer-à-Cheval is a glacial cirque more than two kilometers in diameter, located in the Haut Giffre valley, formed over millennia by the action of glaciers.
-Its cliffs, between 500 and 700 meters high, outline a semicircular shape reminiscent of a horseshoe, hence its name.
-Crowned by peaks approaching 3000 meters, such as Tenneverge Peak, the White Horse, or Mont Ruan, it forms a landscape both grandiose and harmonious.
+The Cirque du Fer-à-Cheval is a glacial cirque more than two kilometers in diameter, located in the Haut-Giffre valley, formed over millennia by glacier activity.
+Its cliffs, 500 to 700 meters high, outline a horseshoe shape, which gives it its name.
+Crowned by peaks approaching 3000 meters, such as the Tenneverge peak, the White Horse, or Mont Ruan, it forms a landscape both grandiose and harmonious.

 1.2 History and origin of the name

 The name “Fer-à-Cheval” comes directly from the shape of this natural amphitheater.
-The site’s history is closely linked to that of the village of Sixt, once dependent on the Sixt Abbey.
-Ancient tales tell of pilgrimages, scientific explorations, and accounts from travelers fascinated by the beauty of the place.
+The site’s history is closely linked to that of the village of Sixt, once dependent on the abbey of Sixt.
+Ancient accounts tell of pilgrimages, scientific explorations, and travelers fascinated by the beauty of the place.
 Today, the site is classified as a Grand Site de France.

 2. A paradise for hikers

-- Le Fond de la Combe: family walk to the bottom of the cirque.
+• Le Fond de la Combe: family stroll to the bottom of the cirque.

-- Chalet du Boret: steeper trail but offering an aerial view.
+• Chalet du Boret: steeper trail but offering aerial views.

-- Lac de la Vogealle: very beautiful hike for the more athletic.
+• Lac de la Vogealle: very beautiful hike for the most athletic.

 For non-athletes, the walk to the buvette du Prazon is very easily accessible, 35 minutes from the parking lot, with very little elevation gain.